 Artists Exploring the Relationship between the Mind and Body

-The Body Beloved.
-The Body Betrayed. will explore how the mind impacts the body.
+The Body Beloved The Body Betrayed explores how the mind impacts the body.
 Applicants will examine the tangible effects of emotion through literary and visual art.
 Audio recordings of sound/song/music, video recordings of dance/performance art, photography, paintings, essays, poems - all are welcome!

 When the skin we’re in harbors and hides physical pain and emotional trauma